 The Fund Manager will actively exercise, or deliberately refrain from exercising, voting rights attached to the Fund's shares in its portfolio companies.
 The Fund Manager will determine the way voting rights are being exercised on a case-by-case basis, but at all times in the best interests of the Fund and the investors of the Fund.

-During the year 2011 the Fund Manager has exercised its voting rights on one occasion.
+During the first half of 2012 the Fund Manager has not exercised its voting rights.